afternoon2/gradient/README.md

 # gradient.js
 ## Gradient creation library running in the browser 🖌🌈

-Gradient maker is a javascript module that takes your source colors array and configuration object, and returns a gradient suitable for your needs.
-Just choose a mode from `raw`, `css` or `svg`.
+gradient.js is a javascript module that takes your source colors array and configuration object, and returns a gradient suitable for your needs.

-Gradient maker uses `chroma-js` color manipulation library for gradient generation (Copyright (c) 2011-2017, Gregor Aisch).
+gradient.js is built on top of `chroma-js` color manipulation library (Copyright (c) 2011-2017, Gregor Aisch).

-You need to install `chroma-js` as a dependency to start gradient.js working.
+You need to install `chroma-js` as a dependency to start working with gradient.js.

 ## Contents
 - [gradient.js](#gradientjs)